CLX

 The standard CLX function OPEN-DISPLAY doesn't correctly extract the display number from the DISPLAY environment variable.
 This is a problem when using CLX on an ssh-forwarded X11 session, as ssh typically uses display number 10+n.
 Additionally, CLX in its MIT guise doesn't handle xauth very well, requiring the xhost blunt instrument before it'll put up a window on such a display.
 This is handled correctly in CMUCL CLX (use EXT:OPEN-CLX-DISPLAY) and in telent CLX (XLIB:OPEN-DEFAULT-DISPLAY).
 See CMUCL Hints for more information.

-CLOS interfce
+CLOS interface

 Paul Foley wrote CLOS class wrappers for X events.